What is Digital Forensics?

 PGI are dedicated to improving the cyber security environment and believe every business should have access to quality services to support this.
-Therefore, we have adopted a pricing strategy until 31st December to demonstrate our commitment to providing high quality services, delivered at reasonable prices.
+Therefore, we have adopted a pricing strategy to demonstrate our commitment to providing high quality services, delivered at reasonable prices.

-We support pricing regimes that don’t deter and discourage small (and large) businesses from protecting themselves.
+We believe In pricing regimes that don’t deter and discourage small (and large) businesses from protecting themselves.